nqthqn/howdyband.com/content/compose.md

 Doing all three phases will earn a 0.5 credit in the category of “Fine and Applied Arts”.
 To complete the assignments, students are expected to have a smart phone, laptop, internet connection, and any musical instrument.

 On June 21, our first session, registered students will follow a link to an online meeting.
-Students will be introduced to the course scope, sequence, and assignemnts.
+Students will be introduced to the course scope, sequence, and assignments.
 Exact days and times for the summer schedule will be negotiated with the majority of classmates.

 **PHASE 1: Compose a song**